miszabi/myHomeAutomation/README.md

 # myHomeAutomation

-raspi home automation
+Manage temperature at home with raspi.
-Home temperature with raspi from temperature sensor and start / stop heater based on settings and current home temperature
+Read temperature from ds18b20 temperature sensor and start / stop heater based on settings and current home temperature